inanevin/LinaEngine/README.md

 ## Announcements / Notes

 - As a build system, this project uses CMake 3.6.
 Please make sure you have a working version of CMake, prerably 3.6 or above installed on your machine.
-- This repository currently uses git submodules for dependencies and builds them along with the engine.

 ## Lina Engine Tools